Wizzerinus/magicnet/README.md

 If the server has to be extracted into a separate application, the only thing that has to be changed is the transport handler between the first player and the server, with the entire game client and server code remaining intact!

+---

+## Caveats

+* This project is a work-in-progress, and things may change at any time.
+  More importantly, many components have not been implemented yet.
+* Things like Trio/Curio/etc.-based event loops and network transports will not be implemented in the main library.
+(On the flip side, those aren't too hard to write if you need them in your application!)
+* I am not a security specialist, so some fatal mistakes may have slipped through.
+  Please report any security issues you find on the issue tracker so I can fix them!
+* The message processing is synchronous, as this library has to work in both synchronous and asynchronous contexts.
+This means if your messages require something like database interaction, it will be harder to do efficiently without callback hell (synchronous database handlers tend to be quite slow).
+I do not currently have a solution in mind, but will implement one if a reasonably good one is suggested.